kasiawrz/TravelManager/README.md

 The app functionality is to store your ideas for all your next trips.

 Write your next trip destination name in the input.
-The app will take you to the form then, where you can leave a picture of the destination and write acctivities to do there or specific places to see.
+The app will take you to the form, where you can leave a picture of the destination and write acctivities to do there or specific places to see.

 All trips will be remembered for your device.